dwywdo/dwywdo.xyz/content/annotations/Obsidian Plugin Develpment - Settings.md

 ### Search
 ---

-**p.** "To provide users with a searchable list of available items you can implement the [AbstractInputSuggest](https://docs.obsidian.md/Reference/TypeScript+API/AbstractInputSuggest) class and hook it up to a search. (but it also works with regular text inputs)"
+<font color="#49BEFC"><strong>p.</strong> "To provide users with a searchable list of available items you can implement the [AbstractInputSuggest](https://docs.obsidian.md/Reference/TypeScript+API/AbstractInputSuggest) class and hook it up to a search. (but it also works with regular text inputs)"</font>

 ### Moment format
 ---

 **p.** "Obsidian uses the moment.js library for formatting dates."